 The Exclusionary Rule

-For example, a murder weapon can't be used at trial if police illegally searched a defendant's home to recover it.
-An officer generally must obtain a valid search warrant and follow proper procedures for a piece of evidence to be admissible at trial.
-The rule may also be triggered by police violations of the Fifth or Sixth Amendment.
+For example, a murder weapon is inadmissible at trial if police illegally searched a defendant's home to recover it.
+An officer generally must get a valid search warrant and follow proper procedures for a piece of evidence to get admitted at trial.
+The rule also applies to police violations of the Fifth or Sixth Amendments.

 Exceptions to the Exclusionary Rule

 Evidence is still admissible in certain instances even when police overstep the boundaries or fail to follow protocol.

 For example, let's say a warrant has a technical or legal defect that the police didn't know about.
 A clerk mistyped an apartment number, 1011, instead of 1111.
 Since the police acted in good faith, the evidence derived from the search warrant doesn't necessarily get excluded in court.